GerHobbelt/HTMLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

   1.12.beta - 26 May 2013.
-Added support for HTML5; removed support for code using kses functions (see section:- #2.6)
+Added support for HTML5; removed support for code using kses functions (see section:- #2.6); changes in revisions to the beta version are not noted here

   1.1.14 - 8 August 2012.
 Fix for possible segmental loss of incremental indentation during 'tidying' when 'balance' is disabled; fix for non-effectuation under some circumstances of a corrective behavior to preserve plain text within elements like 'blockquote'.